Caiodnh/caiodnh.github.io/monads_as_machines.md

 We will refer to a value with type `m a` as an *monadic value* for short.
 Something important that we need to say is that, in general, not every monadic value can be constructed using `returnM`.
 An element of type `m Integer`, for instance, is something that is a integer for the standards of the machine `m`.
 It could be something like "whatever integer is in this position of the memory when I read it," or "an integer that will be typed by the user," or "some computation that, if nothing goes wrong, will end up being an integer."
 We can think that the `returnM 2` means something like "the most basic representation the machine can have for the integer 2", or "the pure integer 2" or even "the constant integer 2."

 Having said all that, there are also laws that we want the functions in the `Machine` class to follow.
-For example, one would expect that if we have a value `x` with type `m a` for some `a` (these are called *monadic values*), then `join (return x) = x` (in other words, that if we take something already in machine code and simply write it in machine code again, well, the machine can ignore this second layer).
+For example, one would expect that if we have a value `x` with type `m a` for some `a`, then `join (return x) = x` (in other words, that if we take something already in machine code and simply write it in machine code again, well, the machine can ignore this second layer).
 As another example, now for any value `x :: a` and any function `f :: a -> b` , one would expect that `fmap f (return x)` should be the same as `return (f x)` (performing a computation out of the machine, if possible, is compatible with performing it inside).
 We will postpone listing all the laws for another moment, to avoid losing our focus (see [this link](http://xenon.stanford.edu/~hwatheod/monads.html) for now).

 ## Monadic functions and bind